dotkeenan/time-unwaster/README.md

     https://github.com/dotkeenan/api-hackathon.git
     cd api-hackathon
     ```

-3. Install all dependencies with NPM.
-    ```shell
-    npm install
-    ```

-4. Start the project.
+3. Start the project.
 Once started, you can view the application by opening the index.html in your browser.